tytydraco/yessleep/out/Every_full_moon_my_housemates_insist_I_stay_in_my_room_with_my_door_locked_Now_I_finally_know_why.md

 Making a fool out of myself, it was.

 Sam lived in a large build with ivy crawling up red-brick.
 It was fancy.
-The house was old.
-Victorian maybe.
-I think Sam said it was Victorian.
-It looked damn good, with a red brick structure, an awkward roof and big, wide windows.
-A worn red fence surrounded the place, cutting the little house from the rest of the small cul-de-sac.

-There was no yard, except from a small patch of grass which looked abandoned.
+The house was old and crumbling, but cosy.
 I remembered freshman days, sitting under the late glow of the sun, the two of us spread out on a worn picnic blanket watching the July 4th fireworks in the sky.
 Before I could hesitate, I knocked three times.
 The window’s were dark, so that wasn’t exactly comforting.

 Sam used to leave the door open so I could slip in whenever I wanted.
 Seeing it locked in front of my face made my stomach twist.
 Sure, it was midnight.